Q1: What are the major changes in the 2025 admissions?

 For detailed information, please refer to the the List of Application Documents by Education System.

 *As for predicted results, we accept official predicted results for IBDP and GCE A-Levels, but final scores must be submitted eventually during the enrollment procedure.
 If you are successfully accepted by the AO Admissions, you will receive unconditional offers.
-In principle, your unconditional offer will not be revoked as long as you ensure that you successfully graduate from your high school by September 2024.
+In principle, your unconditional offer will not be revoked as long as you ensure that you successfully obtain your IBDP and GCE A-Levels or graduate from your high school by September 2025.

 *As for EJU, note that we only accept EJU in English and there are some specific requirements on the subject.
 Please refer to the List of Application Documents by Education System

-Q35: How can I prepare for the delivery of some standardized tests and English proficiency test results?
+Q35: How can I submit my standardized test and English proficiency test scores?

 TOEFL: 9342